AlphaAssay $ test my signal

 Before adopting ANY external signal source (paid channel, platform, bot):

-1. provenance -> reject history without tamper-proof timestamps
+1. provenance -> reject history without independently archived/pinned timestamps

 2. survivorship -> demand the full issue history incl. losers; partial = reject